-- Enquiring of the Trustees, and inspection of policy documentation, including risk register, as to the Plan's high-level policies and procedures to prevent and detect fraud, as well as enquiring whether they have knowledge of any actual, suspected or alleged fraud. - Reading Trustees' Board; Audit, Risk and Finance Sub-Committee; Administration Sub-Committee; Funding Sub-Committee; Investment Sub-Committee and Discretions Committee Meeting minutes and the Plan's risk incident report.
+- Enquiring of the Trustee as to the Plan's high-level policies and procedures to prevent and detect fraud, as well as enquiring whether it has knowledge of any actual, suspected or alleged fraud. - Reading Trustee Board; Audit, Risk and Finance Sub-Committee; Administration Sub-Committee; Funding Sub-Committee; Investment Sub-Committee and Discretions Committee Meeting minutes and the Plan's risk incident report.